fossas/fossa-cli/docs/references/strategies/languages/rust/rust.md

 ## Analysis

-First, we invoke `cargo generate-lockfile` to trigger the lockfile build.
+If the lockfile does not exist, we invoke `cargo generate-lockfile` to trigger the lockfile build.

 This downloads the dependency graph info and almost nothing else.
 Then, we read the output of the `cargo metadata --format-version 1` command (format version 1 is JSON, and is currently the only allowed formatting scheme).
 This will arrange the data into a slightly simpler scheme.

-**NOTE**: If we do not attempt to regenerate the lockfile, we may try to download every dependency in the tree.
-This can take upwards of 10 minutes even for small projects, which is wasteful and unnecessary.
-However, if the lockfile has recently been generated, it will try to update the package index.
-This usually takes about 2-10 seconds, which is potentially wasteful, but far less so than the 10 minutes that it would take to download entire crates.
+**Recommendation**: For optimal performance, we recommend that you run `fossa analyze` after building the project, or after `cargo fetch` is ran.
+This will ensure, when fossa-cli executes `cargo metadata`, cargo does not need to download all of the project's dependencies, and operation can be performed within few minutes.

 We can interrogate the JSON output for direct and deep dependency info, but it is non-trivial to do so.
 For more info, see the metadata schema found